?

 • Common symptoms include foggy vision and glare or dazzle in the sun, from car headlights or from reflective street signs when driving at night, especially on rainy nights.

-• Cataract sufferers may frequently clean their spectacles trying unsuccessfully to improve their vision.
+• Cataract sufferers may frequently try (unsuccessfully) to clean their spectacles to improve their vision.

-Because vision loss is gradual, those affected often forget how good their vision once was, or think they are “just getting older”, not realising how bad their vision has become or that normal vision can easily be restored with cataract surgery.
+Because vision loss is gradual, those with cataract often forget how clear their vision once was, and may think they are “just getting older”, not realising that normal vision can still, easily be restored with cataract surgery.

-Whilst in the early stages, sunglasses can reduce glare, the only way to treat significant cataract to regain normal vision, is with cataract surgery.
+In the early stages, sunglasses can reduce cataract glare, but the only way to treat significant cataract to regain normal clear vision, is with cataract surgery.

 Symptomatic patients are sometimes told that their cataract is “not yet bad enough to treat”, especially if they can still make out smallish print on an eye chart; however cataract is ‘bad enough to treat’ when symptoms begin to interfere with everyday activities such as driving, reading and whenever cataract affects quality of life.